What is the difference between the Professional Master's Program and the traditional M.S. Program?

 Students enrolled in the Professional Master's Program in the Department of Computer Sciences are not allowed to accept research assistantships, teaching assistantships, project assistantships or other University appointments that grant waivers of tuition and/or academic fees anywhere on campus.
 Accepting an assistantship or tuition waiver while enrolled in the program may lead to removal of the student from the Professional Master's Program in Computer Sciences.
 Corporate tuition support is not included in these categories, nor is the waiver of tuition due to veteran status.

-Can I apply to both the regular combined M.S./Ph.D. program and the PMP?
+Can I apply to both the traditional M.S./Ph.D. program and the PMP?

 Yes.
-When you apply, you will eventually see a page titled "Intended Field of Study," with three pull-down options: regular M.S., Ph.D., and professional M.S.
+When you apply, you will eventually see a page titled "Program Selection," with three options: traditional M.S., Ph.D., and professional M.S.
 You can select any combination of these three.
-If the combination that you select includes regular M.S. or Ph.D., you will be evaluated for the combined M.S./Ph.D. program (based primarily on your potential to do research and complete the Ph.D. program, as mentioned earlier).
+If the combination that you select includes traditional M.S. or Ph.D., you will be evaluated for the traditional M.S./Ph.D. program (based primarily on your potential to do research and complete the Ph.D. program, as mentioned earlier).
 If the combination that you select includes professional M.S., you will be evaluated for the PMP (based primarily on your potential to complete the Professional Master's Program).

 What is the degree requirement for the PMP and what courses I am required to take?